-On March 22 and 23, Justus Uitermark and Dorien Zandbergen, based at the University of Amsterdam, organize a seminar entitled “The State of Cybernetics.
+On March 22 and 23, Dorien Zandbergen and Justus Uitermark, based at the University of Amsterdam, organize a seminar entitled “The State of Cybernetics.
 The digitization of cities, bodies and communities.”

 The purpose of the seminar is to revisit the legacy of cybernetics to shed light on contemporary digital politics.
 Many of the fundamental questions asked by cyberneticians regain salience today.
 What remains of liberal individualism when the boundaries between humans, machines and nature are blurred?
 What are the systemic properties and operating routines of democracy in a world in which machines and humans are increasingly entangled?